epfl-ada/ada-2022-project-7yobananaboy7/README.md

 - `2.
 Between_game.ipynb`: In this notebook we look at the history of the players, how many resulted in a finished game and how long was the tale of unfinished paths before the last game.
 We also look at the success streak and the time between the first and last game.
 - `3.
 In_game.ipynb`: We then look at each game separatly and understand what make a specific game hard or easy.
 We analyse the impact of the starting and target page and in which categories players can get stuck during their game.
 We also discussed about the path and distance to the target in each run and how it influences the result and the motivation of the player.
 - `4.
 Classification.ipynb`: The logistic regression is done with the features gathered from the two previous parts and the intepretation of the logitstic regression is done.
 The feature files are saved in the folder "data" and the classification can therefore be run individually.
-- `5.
-Conclusion.ipynb`: All the information gathered for a conclusion.

 In addition to that the following can be found: